 By writing it on the other side with the inverse operation.

-For, on the one hand, that preserves the arithmetical relationship between addition and subtraction:
+It is in keeping with the arithmetical relationship between addition and subtraction:

-and on the other, between multiplication and division:
+and between multiplication and division:

 And so, to solve this equation:

 Solving any linear equation, then, will fall into four forms, corresponding to the four operations of arithmetic.
 The following are the basic rules for solving any linear equation.
 In each case, we will shift a to the other side.

 1. If x + a = b, then x = b − a.

 "If a number is added on one side of an equation,